 Self-care remains a crucial part of health management for people who are HIV-positive.
 There are many ways you can incorporate self-care into your health care routine for HIV.

 About 129 myHIVteam members in the United States participated in a survey about aspects of self-care.
 Of those members, 94 percent said they believe self-care is an important part of their HIV management.
 There are many reasons why self-care is crucial to life with HIV.

 Improvements in HIV treatment have changed the way the disease is managed.
 Since the introduction of ART, HIV has been recognized as a chronic illness, rather than a terminal one.

-The increase in life expectancy for people with HIV brought about by ART also means they may develop other chronic conditions that affect the general population.
+The increased life expectancy brought about by ART for people with HIV also means they may develop other chronic conditions that affect the general population.
 One study in New York City, for instance, found the three leading non-HIV-related causes of death in people with HIV were substance abuse, cardiovascular disease, and cancer.

 This discovery led health care experts to recommend providing more holistic care that addresses all aspects of a person’s physical and mental health — not just managing their HIV.
 This includes focusing on preventing chronic illnesses, as well as considering the emotional and social issues that may arise as a result of living with HIV.

 Another aspect of long-term care for HIV is viral suppression.
 Viral suppression occurs when a person’s viral load, or the amount of HIV in their blood, is brought to a level that’s undetectable in blood tests.
 The aim of HIV treatment is to reach and maintain an undetectable viral load.

 Self-care and self-management are key to viral suppression.
 According to the National Institute of Allergy and Infectious Diseases, almost all people who start taking their HIV medication daily as prescribed achieve an undetectable viral load within six months.
 Because of this, sticking to your treatment regimen plays a crucial role in managing your HIV.